Structure tensor Reynolds-averaged Navier-Stokes turbulence models with equivariant neural networks: Methodology

-Formally, Alg.~\ref{alg:lin-ch} accounts for the fact that the decomposition of an isotypic component of a group representation is not unique\footnote{An isotypic component of a representation is the direct sum of all irreducible subspaces transforming according to a specific irreducible representation $\ell$, or intuitively the number of ``copies" of a particular irreducible representation that appear within a larger representation.}.
-If the multiplicity of an order-$\ell$ irreducible representation is $k$, the representation matrices on this isotypic component can be written as $\b{I}_k \kr \hat{\b{D}}^{(\ell)}(\b{R})$.
-Schur's lemma requires that a change of basis in this subspace must be of the form $\b{U} = \b{U}_k \kr \b{I}_{2\ell + 1}$, where $\b{U}_k$ is any $k\times k$ unitary matrix, showing that there is a $U(k)$ freedom to ``mix" the $k$ copies of the order-$\ell$ irreducible representations amongst themselves\footnote{The freedom is $U(k)$, the unitary group of degree $k$, assuming $\b{U}_k$ maps between orthonormal bases.
-If this is not the case, $\b{U}_k$ can belong to a larger group of matrices.}.
+Formally, Alg.~\ref{alg:lin-ch} accounts for the fact that the decomposition of an isotypic component of a group representation is not unique.
+An isotypic component of a representation is the direct sum of all irreducible subspaces transforming according to a specific irreducible representation $\ell$, or intuitively the number of copies of a particular irreducible representation that appear within a larger representation.
+If the multiplicity of an order-$\ell$ irreducible representation is $k$, the representation matrices on this isotypic component can be written as $\tens{I}_k \kr \hat{\tens{D}}^{(\ell)}(\tens{R})$.
+Schur's lemma requires that a change of basis in this subspace must be of the form $\tens{U} = \tens{U}_k \kr \tens{I}_{2\ell + 1}$, where $\tens{U}_k$ is any $k\times k$ unitary matrix, showing that there is a $U(k)$ freedom, where $U(k)$ is the unitary group of degree $k$, to ``mix" the $k$ copies of the order-$\ell$ irreducible representations amongst themselves (If $\tens{U}$ does not map between orthonormal bases, $\tens{U}_k$ can belong to a larger group of matrices).
 Alg.~\ref{alg:lin-ch} determines whether two isotypic components are expressed differently under this freedom and provides a map to align them.